The Eastern American Grey Squirrel (Sciurus Carolinensis) above , now the U.K.'s most common Squirrel.

 In captivity Chipmunks can live in pairs or even in groups but can live happily alone as long as they have the proper environment and space.
 Very often same-sex siblings are more likely to get along.
 You should never have males out-number females if you want a successful group as males will often fight over the females.
 The ideal ratio is at least 2 females for every male personally I only have one male to a group of females, he will get all females pregnant so you don't really need another male and it tends to mean there is less trouble.
 Chipmunks do not breed well in small cages and you should never have a adult pair/group in a cage smaller than 5 foot tall.
 Chipmunks will breed easily if housed in an outside avairy so if you do not want babies stick with two Sisters/group of girls or two Brothers/group of boys or a Brother and Sister (male neutered) Brother and Sister's, come the female calling will mate together regardless of being related and this is very bad and not responsible breeding.
 Siblings rarely fight occasionally there will be squabbles but that's the same with all siblings.
 If Brothers and Sisters or other related pairs do breed they should not be allowed to breed again.
 A first litter may have healthy normal babies but by the second litter the babies may be born with deformities or be born weak and may die young, .
 Unrelated opposite sex pairs generally get on with no problems as long as they are put together as babies as young as possible.

 Pairs are best for Chipmunks or singly, colonies can work but you need lots of space such as an outdoor avairy and you need to be careful not to have too many males for the number of females.
 The recommended ratio is two females for every male in the aviary.
 Remember every female will get pregnant and they often have babies about the same time so sometimes you may have problems due to this and have to separate some of the mother's.
 Also you will have to split the babies from the parents by December the latest to avoid inbreeding next year as by January/February the babies wll reach maturaty.
 I often find the parents will start bullying the babies or it can be the other way round as it nears winter.
 Any male babies will likely be very aggressive with each other by this time and Dad normally won't tolerate any sons by this time.
 Chipmunks do tend to become very territorial in autumn/winter this is due to them protecting their food caches, even if you put plenty of food out they don't know they will have enough food so they go into mad caching and fiercly guard those stores and will become nasty to any Chipmunk baby or adult they see as a threat to those stores.
-Our worst incident ever was in October three years ago, we had a group with Bailey and three females.
+Our worst incident ever was in October four years ago, we had a group with Bailey and three females.
 The females were all babies the youngest was four months old and the other two were seven months old, the young female was getting bullied so I removed the older females leaving the young female Amber with Bailey and gradually introduced Willow and Nutkin back in.
 Sadly one day we returned home from a short hoilday to discover Amber dying from horrific injuries.
-To this day I don't know what caused the I suspect older females to turn on her but its made me extra cautious when keeping Chipmunks together, Amber was a lovely sweet thing, she never caused any trouble she wasn't interested in fighting or being dominant and she was so young.
+To this day I don't know what caused the I suspect the older females turned on her but its made me extra cautious when keeping Chipmunks together, Amber was a lovely sweet thing, she never caused any trouble she wasn't interested in fighting or being dominant and she was so young.
 I was so shocked that baby Chipmunks would attack like this.
 After the attack I split all the Chipmunks up leaving just Bailey in the aviary alone .Nutkin and Willow came indoors in separate cages.

 Sadly my incident is not alone there have been several cases of Chipmunks killing other Chipmunks and it is usually as winter nears.
 If there is any chasing, fighting and in particular injuries you must split the animals up as these incidents can lead to serious injuries and death.
 They often get worse the closer to winter .It is often a group that has got along well/very settled that this trouble starts in, most Chipmunks I find get along fine even enjoy each other's company during the spring/summer but come autumn/winter those previous friends do not often care much for each other and instead tolerate each other and get irrated by each other.
 Also large groups do not often work well in the cold months if you have a lot of Chipmunks together you may well get lots of problems.
 Weaned babies in particular are not often welcome after October.